magnars/catenate/README.md

     (ring.middleware.content-type/wrap-content-type)) ;; 9
 ```

-1. `:env :production` concatenates and adds cache busters, while
+1. In production mode you set `:debug false`.
+Files are concatenated
+   and URLs have cache busters.
+In development you set `:debug true`,
-   `:env :development` just passes the files through unscathed.
-Set up
+   and the files passes through unscathed.
+Set up properly with
-   properly with environment variables of some kind.
+   environment variables of some kind.

 2. `:bundles` is a map from bundle name to a list of files.
    `catenate/file` returns a data structure, and you may inspect it,